|

 Bungala solar farm, pictured above, covers 800 ha.
 A quick look at the high definition photo will give a hint of how much more area is available for far bigger solar power developments.
 The area of South Australia is 938,000 km2; or 93,800,000 ha.
 Much of the state is just as well suited to solar farming as the Bungala area; I have calculated on another page that an area of solar panels covering only 1% of the more desolate part of South Australia would be sufficient to generate 600 TWh/year, more than twice the total annual electricity consumption of Australia.
 The future possibilities for renewable energy are mind-boggling.

-new energy generation capacity new energy generation capacity made up by renewables is increasing while the share made up by coal and gas is decreasing
+New energy generation capacity made up by renewables is increasing while the share made up by coal and gas is decreasing

 Back in 2001-2002 three or four times as much non-renewable power station capacity was being built as renewables.
 By 2011-2012 the split had become around 50/50.
 But by 2020 over 80% of new power generation capacity was renewable.
 Non-Renewables, especially coal but gas too, are obviously facing their end-years.